wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/02-tools-for-accessiblity-testing.md

 ## Manual testing

+Additionally, there are some manual tests you can perform.

-1. Try browsing your website with a **keyboard**—no mouse.
+1. Try navigating your theme with a **keyboard**—no mouse.
 Use the `tab` key to navigate between links, buttons, and form fields.
 Press `enter` or `space` to activate these interactive elements.
 2. Change the **color scheme** (via the browser’s DevTools) to ensure things look well in dark mode or high contrast mode.
 3. Finally, navigate around the site using your device’s built-in **voice control** feature or a dedicated **screen reader** software.
 This is the preferred—sometimes only—way, as many visually impaired people use the web.